Little Circle

-The Little Circle was a Manchester-based group of Non-conformist Liberals, mostly members of the Portico Library, who held a common agenda with regards to political and social reform.
+The Little Circle was a Manchester-based group of Non-conformist Liberals, mostly members of the Portico Library, who held a common agenda with regard to political and social reform.
 The first group met from 1815 onwards to campaign for expanded political representation and gain social reform in the United Kingdom.
 The second group operated from 1830 onwards and was key in creating the popular movement that resulted in the Reform Act 1832.

 Background

 In 1819, Lancashire was represented by two members of parliament (MPs).
 Voting was restricted to the adult male owners of freehold land valued at 40 shillings or more – the equivalent of about £80 as of 2008 – and votes could only be cast in the county town of Lancaster, by a public spoken declaration at the hustings.
 Constituency boundaries were out of date, and the "rotten boroughs" had a hugely disproportionate influence on the membership of the Parliament of the United Kingdom compared to the size of their populations: Old Sarum, with one voter, elected two MPs, as did Dunwich which had almost completely disappeared into the sea by the early 19th century.
 The major urban centres, Manchester, Salford, Bolton, Blackburn, Rochdale, Ashton-under-Lyne, Oldham and Stockport, with a combined population of almost one million, were represented by either the two county MPs for Lancashire, or the two for Cheshire in the case of Stockport.
 By comparison, more than half of all MPs were elected by a total of just 154 voters.
 These inequalities in political representation led to calls for reform.